What is the Selective Service?

 Yes.
 You can check your registration status on the Selective Service website by clicking here.
 You will be required to enter your last name, Social Security number, and date of birth.
 You may also call (847) 688-6888.

 Please note that if you were born before January 1, 1960, your verification is not available online.
-If you were born prior to 1960, you must make a request to verify your registration by mail.
+If you were born before 1960, you must request to verify your registration by mail.
 You can learn more about how to make a request here.

 I didn’t register.
 Will this prevent me from becoming a citizen?